kyguy/what-is-new-in-amq-streams/2.4.0/README.md

     You can confirm that the FIPS mode is enabled:
     ```
     cat /proc/sys/crypto/fips_enabled
     ```
+    You can run the command from one of the Pods:
+    ```
+    kubectl exec -ti my-cluster-kafka-0 -- cat /proc/sys/crypto/fips_enabled
+    ```
     If this file contains the value `1`, it means FIPS is enabled.